jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 <img src="https://github.com/jmclinn/CSC453-Project/blob/master/images/basemap20.png" height="300" ></img><img src="https://github.com/jmclinn/CSC453-Project/blob/master/images/SGS%20FLUX_-20_20.png" height="300" display= "inline"></img>

 The first image is from the Matplotlib process, where the Cylindrical Equidistant map projection is applied.
-The difference in latitude values close to the poles can be clearly seen in our process' output (on the right).
-Otherwise everything is working as expected without any loss in clarity.
+The difference in latitude values close to the poles can be clearly seen in our process' output (on the right) due to the difference in transformation method.
+Otherwise, everything is working as expected without any loss in clarity.

 Further Developement
 ======================